16-Foot Transonic Tunnel

 The photograph shows the Smart Aircraft and Marine System Projects Demonstration (SAMPSON) Smart Inlet installed in the 16-Foot Transonic Tunnel.
 This model was a full-scale F-15 inlet modified with shape memory alloy actuators to vary cowl lip angle and bluntness.

-This panel covers a myriad of advanced technologies/test techniques not covered in other panels.
 At least 2 different publications indicate that the original atomic bomb shapes were tested in the 16’ HST.
 Unfortunately, the tunnel logs during this time period have not been found and no photographs are in the 16’TT files to support this claim.
 Known technologies/test techniques in the tunnel resume include: 1943: Flutter/buffet testing 1944: Remotely guided bomb 1945: Bomb and fuse aerodynamics 1946: Aft and forward swept wings 1947: Advanced controls 1952: Free-to-Roll models 1954: Pulsejet 1954: Tethered free-flight model 1955: H2O2 hot jet testing 1957: Guided missiles 1957: Ballistic rockets 1960: Nuclear powered bomber 1962: Nuclear reentry vehicles 1962: Supersonic transport 1963: J85 turbojet tip-turbine fan 1965: Wing end plates (winglets?)
 1965: High-pressure air jet testing 1968: Supercritical wing 1980: LO technology 1980: LDV flow-field measurements 1998: Joined wing 1998: Pressure sensitive paint

 The photograph shows Mr. Bobby Berrier, one of the last Branch Heads of the 16-Foot Transonic Tunnel (1989-1997), standing in front of the RPV Smart Vehicle model which was used to investigate a variety of advanced aircraft control concepts.